 William Augustus Merralls, a British engineer and inventor, built this Victorian oasis next to his home on an old dairy farm, in the new Sunnyside District in 1898.
 Merralls’s original vision was to gather up exotic treasures for his own private delight.
 His home (now 258 Monterey) still stands today.
 A serial entrepreneur, Merralls made his money in the invention and sale … Read More

-Take a Saturday morning and show the Conservatory some TLC.
-Under supervision of RPD gardeners, weeding, clean-up.
-Thanks to observant + loyal Friend Sally Ross for keeping an eye on the weeds and getting our workdays coordinated with RPD.
+Our next workday is Saturday, July 19, 2014: 9 am – 12 noon.
+Come out and show the Conservatory some TLC.
+Under supervision of RPD gardeners.
+Thanks to loyal Friend Sally Ross for keeping an eye on the weeds and coordinating workdays.
 Refreshments Served.
-Our next workday is Saturday, TBD: 9 am – 12 noon.

 The days are beginning to shorten and nightfall arrives more quickly, but it’s still a great time to visit the Conservatory and grounds.